SteFly Canopy Flasher

 Quick and Easy Installation - Even During the Gliding Season

-Degrease an aircraft canopy made of acrylic glass / PMMA / Plexiglas® only with isopropanol or benzene-free cleaning naphtha!
-Other solvent such as acetone or methanol / alcohol may cause cracks / permanent damage!
+Degrease an aircraft canopy made of acrylic glass / PMMA / Plexiglas® only with water with dishwashing detergent, isopropanol or benzene-free petroleum ether, but never acetone or other alcohol as these solvents may cause micro cracks!

 Special Connector for the Canopy Jettison